At the End of the World: Local Dynamical Cobordism: Some 10d Examples

 This theory has a dilaton tadpole, due to the uncanceled NSNS tadpoles, and hence does not admit maximally symmetric 10d solution.
 On the other hand, there are 9d Poincar\'e invariant running solutions of its equations of motion \cite{Dudas:2000ff}, given by \beqa ds_E^{\,2}&=& |\sqrt{\alpha_E}r|^{\frac 19}\, e^{-\frac{\alpha_E r^2}8} \eta_{\mu\nu} dx^\mu dx^\nu + |\sqrt{\alpha_E}r|^{-1} e^{-\frac{3\phi_0}{\sqrt{2}}} e^{-\frac{9\alpha_E r^2}{8}}\, dr^2\,,\nonumber\\ \phi &=& \frac 3{4\sqrt{2}} \alpha_E r^2\,+\,\frac {\sqrt{2}}3\log|\sqrt{\alpha_E}r|\,+\,\phi_0 \, , \eeqa where $\alpha_E=64\kappa^2T_9^E$, and $\phi_0$ is a reference value for the dilaton.
 The coordinate $r$ was denoted by $y$ in \cite{Dudas:2000ff} but here, we preserve $y$ for the coordinate of the local analysis near end of the world branes.

 The solution hits two singularities, at $r \to 0$ and at $r \to + \infty$, which are at finite spacetime distance, yet the scalar attains infinity in fields space ($\phi\to -\infty$ at $r\to0$, and $\phi \to \infty$ at $r\to \infty$, respectively).
 As discussed in \cite{Buratti:2021yia,Buratti:2021fiv}, it thus describes a Dynamical Cobordism with two end of the world branes.

-Let us now exploit the local analysis to display the scalings near these walls, with the scalar potential in \eqref{usp32-action} as sole input.
+The existence of two boundaries, and hence a finite size spacetime coordinate, arises in this example, but is not a general feature of running solutions, as we have seen in previous sections.
+It would be interesting to understand a general criterion discriminating between the two possibilities, but we leave this question for future work.
+In any event, even in setups with two boundaries, our local analysis applies to each of them individually, as we discuss next.
+Indeed, let us now exploit the local analysis to display the scalings near these walls, with the scalar potential in \eqref{usp32-action} as sole input.

 From equation \eqref{eoms-DM}, we see that $r\to 0$ corresponds to the limit $\phi\to-\infty$.
 The potential in \eqref{usp32-action} vanishes in that limit.
-As a consequence, we have an ETW brane in which the potential becomes negligible, i.e., the critical exponents in for the local model are
+As a consequence, we have an ETW brane in which the potential becomes negligible, i.e., the critical exponents for the local model are

 The local analysis then leads to the dilaton and radion profiles \beqa \phi\simeq \frac{2\sqrt{2}}3\log y\quad ,\quad \sigma \simeq -\frac 19 \log y \, . \eeqa Note that we have chosen the sign of $\phi\to -\infty$ as $y\to 0$.